SNL mocks the final presidential debate — and, of course, Rudy Giuliani’s ‘Borat’ incident

 “And we have our first malarkey!” she announced.
 “If you're playing Biden bingo at home, take a shot.”

-As easy as it was to joke about playing Bingo during the debate, it’s equally as simple to play it during SNL cold opens.
+As easy as it was to joke about playing bingo during the debate, it’s equally as simple to play it during SNL cold opens.
 Here are some of the predictable things that the show mocked:

 The mute button